If you're reading my book

 Refine your teaching

-The next group will begin on Monday 13th May 2024
+The new group continues on Monday 13th April 2026

 (Course details in FAQs below)